antonio59/aafairshare/docs/devops-guide.md

 ### Error Tracking

-We use Sentry for error tracking and monitoring:
+We use custom error boundaries and logging for error tracking:

-- Real-time error reporting
+- Client-side error boundaries for React components
-- Performance monitoring
+- Server-side error logging
-- User session recording for error reproduction
+- Component-level error handling

 Implementation details:
-- Sentry is initialized in `src/lib/sentry.ts`
+- Error boundaries are defined in `src/components/error-boundary.tsx`
-- Each environment has its own Sentry project
+- Critical components are wrapped with error boundaries
-- Custom error boundaries wrap critical components
+- Browser console errors are logged in development

 ### Alerting Channels